-Food inventory management is a central job for any restaurant or kitchen manager.
+Food inventory management is a central job for restaurant owners or kitchen managers.
 It’s a constant balancing act of keeping enough ingredients to fill every order, but not so much that food spoils and you lose money on it.

 Digital food inventory management, in particular, provides a host of other benefits for businesses like: